Grandma Was Right: Sunshine Helps Kill Germs Indoors

 Another surprising thing was the amount of microbes that were viable in dust.
 Earlier studies didn't suggest it would be as much, says co-author Kevin Van Den Wymelenberg, co-director of the Biology and the Built Environment Center at the University of Oregon.
 That's because indoor dust is like a desert — it's too dry for most bacteria or other things to grow.
 This study found 12 percent of bacteria in dark rooms were viable compared to 6.8 percent in rooms with daylight and 6.1 percent in rooms exposed to UV light only.

-While it may not sound like much, "six percent of millions of cells is still a lot of microbes," Van Den Wymelenberg says.
+While it may not sound like much, "6 percent of millions of cells is still a lot of microbes," Van Den Wymelenberg says.
 "Until now, daylighting [illuminating a building with natural light] has been about visual comfort or broad health.
 But now we can say daylighting influences air quality."

-The daylit rooms in the study also had less of the types of bacteria associated with human skin — which people shed as they move around indoors – and more closely resembled outdoor bacterial communities.
+The daylit rooms in the study also had less of the types of bacteria associated with human skin, which people shed as they move around indoors, and more closely resembled outdoor bacterial communities.
 Some of the human-associated bacteria species that didn't survive in the lighted rooms are known to cause respiratory disease.

 In their future work, the researchers said they'd like to design studies to determine how much light is necessary to kill microbes so architects can begin to design buildings with that in mind.